oxygencraft/DuplicatePlayerJoin/README.md

 This is a bit of a useless mod for most players but it can be a useful tool for developers for testing who only have one MC account (like me) and doesn't want to buy a new MC account or mess with the launcher to get offline accounts.
-I have made a Spigot version of this mod which I use to test the plugin I am currently working on so it is useful for some people.
+I have made a Spigot version of this mod which I use to test the plugin I am currently working on so this mod useful for some people.
 I won't be sharing the Spigot version of this mod because I had to make a patch which gets tedious to update it with every single new build of Spigot.

 This was originally built for 1.14.4 but I tested it on the 1.15.2 (the latest version at the time I tested it though it still